Molecular Mechanics Literature Review

 Equipment and Techniques

-There are a number of software packages that can be used to perform molecular mechanics calculations.
+Several software packages can perform molecular mechanics calculations.
 These packages include CHARMM, AMBER, GROMACS, and NAMD.
 These packages provide a variety of tools for building molecular systems, assigning force fields, and performing molecular simulations.

 Types of Experiments